-First published in 2006 by the Chinese-language Epoch Times, this series lays out in detail the vast system of Communist Party culture that prevails in mainland China today and how it replaced the ancient moral and spiritual heritage of the Chinese people.
+First published in 2006 by the Chinese-language Epoch Times, this series lays out in detail the vast system of Communist Party culture that dominates mainland China today and how it violently replaced the ancient moral and spiritual heritage of the Chinese people.
 Vision Times is proud to present a translation of Disintegrating the Culture of the Chinese Communist Party that sheds light on the fundamental characteristics of the world’s biggest communist state, while keeping true to the message intended by the original authors.

 For thousands of years, the Chinese people have venerated heaven and earth, believing humanity’s purpose to be one with heaven and the divine.
 They used the same written language, studied the same classical works, and worshipped their common ancestors.
 China was known as a land of rites and etiquette.

 Yet it is on this land that the Chinese people of today have been violently robbed of their ancient heritage.
 From elementary school to university, China’s students are indoctrinated in a philosophy of atheist materialism brought into animation by two Germans and put into practice by a Russian who adopted that philosophy for his murderous tyranny.
 To force upon the Chinese people its Marxist-Leninist ideology, the Chinese Communist Party has denounced and attacked all of traditional Chinese culture as “four olds” and “feudal superstition.”
 Following a century of communist terror, misrule, and indoctrination, the language, customs, behavior, and mentality of today’s Chinese are now entirely at odds with the cultural and moral principles that shaped five thousand years of Chinese civilization.

 China is a nation that has lost its identity.
 What has replaced it is the culture of the Chinese Communist Party — a system of deceit, malice, and struggle that stands in diametric opposition to the traditional reverence for heaven, earth, and humankind.